s7clarke10/pychamber/README.md

 ## exec switch
 Calls a sub-process to execute the given program.
 Chamber expects that the given program call is available in the PATH or is a fully qualified location to the executable.

+Note: Chamber will capture the return result from the program which is executed and will return the result of the execution back to the shell.

 # Credits

 The following people / projects are credited for pychamber project.